 Verification is the confirmation through documentation that the information provided on a student’s Free Application for Federal Student Aid (FAFSA) is correct.
 If a student’s FAFSA is selected for verification by the U.S. Department of Education, colleges and universities are required to verify or confirm the data reported by students and parent(s).
 The verification process ensures that eligible students receive all the financial aid to which they are entitled and prevents ineligible students from receiving financial aid to which they are not entitled.

-Incoming students whose FAFSA has been selected for verification may have been awarded estimated federal and state need-based aid based on the CSS Profile.
+Incoming students whose FAFSA has been selected for verification may have been awarded estimated federal and state need-based aid based on the FAFSA.
 However, no federal or state need-based aid will be disbursed to a student’s account until the federal verification process has been completed.

 Currently enrolled students/upperclassmen will not be awarded federal and/or state need-based aid until verification has been completed.